-Industry sponsorship leads to bias in reported findings of clinical trialsDecember 11th, 2012 in Other /
+Industry sponsorship leads to bias in reported findings of clinical trialsDecember 11, 2012 in Medicine & Health / Other

 Studies reporting the results of industry sponsored clinical trials present a more favourable picture of the effects of drugs and medical devices than those reporting on non-industry sponsored trials, according to a new Cochrane systematic review.
 The researchers call for a rethink of the way that industry bias is handled in medical guidelines and reviews.